vitalets/global-cache/examples/auth-multi-user/README.md

 ```

 ## Running on shards
-When running on 2 shards, each shard executes faster, because authenticates only the required user.
+When running on 2 shards, each shard executes faster.
+The first shard authenticates only `admin` and the second authenticates only `user`:

 Shard 1:
 ```